the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Your Router
 ----

-Always try to connect directly to the same router as your PC or phone to minimize issues, avoid things like hotspots, router extenders, mesh networks, smart,connection systems and other specialized settings, For BMBF (Beat Ons standalone replacment) just install and manage songs in headset to avoid issues with that application specifically
+Always connect directly to the same router as your PC or phone to minimize issues, avoid things like hotspots, router extenders, mesh networks, smart,connection systems and other specialized settings, For programs such as BMBF (Beat Ons standalone replacment) you can install and manage songs in headset to avoid issues with that application specifically.

 ----
-Your Computer
+Power cycling your devices
 ----
-Next thing to try is unplugging your headset and turning your PC off completely to make sure all processes of ADB as well as any conflicting processes cease, make sure you do not `Reboot`, Turn the computer completely off and wait a few seconds, Also Hard reboot your headset by holding the power button for at least 15 seconds before restaring it to be sure both systems are prepped, then turn your PC back on before re-opening SideQuest and trying once more to try connecting again.
+Next thing to try is unplugging your headset and turning your PC off completely to make sure all processes of ADB as well as any conflicting processes cease, make sure you do not `Reboot`, Turn the computer completely off and wait a few seconds, Also Hard reboot your headset by holding the power button for at least 15 seconds before restating it to be sure both systems are prepped, then turn your PC back on before re-opening SideQuest and trying once more to try connecting again.

 ### Resetting your connection and/or connecting to wi-fi